 There is an element of practical assessment in the course which helps to keep it interesting and you will even get a chance to try out a bit of slow Morse Code (with a crib-sheet, though, so no learning required!).
 All of the physics is generally lower than GCSE level so this licence really is possible for Arts students to do as well as Engineering students!

 We offer the facilities to complete the associated practical elements (requires a little bit of soldering and a small project) and we are registered as an exam centre for people to take the exam.
 Exams are available on an ad-hoc basis similar to the Foundation licence.
 This licence allows more frequencies to be used with a power of up to 50W as well as the use of satellites.
 This allows communication over much further distances than the foundation and there is more provision for you to use equipment that you have built yourself.

 The Advanced Licence

 We are also a registered exam centre for the top level of UK licence.
 This licence allows operation on all the Amateur bands at power levels of up to 400W.
 This will quite easily achieve worldwide communications.
 There are no practical elements associated with this exam.
-Unlike the other two levels of licence exam, this exam can only be sat on certain dates of the year.
-See the RSGB website for forthcoming opportunities.

 Since the middle of 2003, the requirement to learn Morse code (CW) has been removed.
 The only Morse-related exercise now involved in any Amateur Radio exam in the UK is a very slow Morse exercise in the foundation licence practical.
 This is so simple that it does not require any preparation whatsoever.
 However, should you wish to learn Morse, we are able to lend you materials to help you do so.